B0neShAd0w/Hacktoria/Rabbit Hole.md

 ![Screenshot 2022-12-15 155221](https://user-images.githubusercontent.com/117080369/207906573-653674e3-478f-41a9-b590-c89481ced5ce.png)

-Let's see what the user have been up to - note: the command is not misspelt, `tac` is an alias for `cat`, sometimes in CTF's `cat` command is blocked.
+Let's see what the user have been up to - note: the command is not misspelt, `tac` is an alias for `cat`, sometimes in CTF's the `cat` command has been blocked.

 ```bash
 tac .bash_history